adrianmo/pymeteoclimatic/README.md

 ## What data can I get?

-With PyMeteoclimatic you can weather information directly from a certain Meteoclimatic station identified by its code.
-You can find out the code from a station close to you in the Meteoclimatic website.
+With PyMeteoclimatic you can obtain weather information directly from Meteoclimatic stations identified by their code.
+You can find out the station code from the station profile page in the Meteoclimatic site.

-When obtaining the weather information from a station, you will get an `meteoclimatic.Observation` object, which represents the weather which is currently being observed from a certain station.
+When obtaining the weather information from a station, you will get a `meteoclimatic.Observation` object, which represents the weather which is currently being observed from a certain station and contains the following fields.

 | Field | Type | Description |
 | --- | --- | --- |